AraBlocks/ara-identity/README.md

 <a name="replicate"></a>
 ### `aid.replicate(did)`
-Replicates all identity files of a given Ara ID from a remote server(archiver/resolver).
+Replicates all identity files of a given Ara ID as a Buffer array from a remote server(archiver/resolver).
 Make sure your `.ararc` file contains entries to the DNS & DHT server of the remote node
 ```js
 const did = 'did:ara:8c1bfdd26dd7231a92f11ea29aea8ea32d2156cfb809943794896be643a467b2'
 const identity = await aid.replicate(did)